exowanderer/tso_sims/README.md

-# Simple Scripts for Simulating pyNRC
+# Simple Scripts for Simulating Time Series with pyNRC

-These require a branch of pyNRC
+These require a specific branch of pyNRC

 https://github.com/eas342/pynrc/tree/dmsData